SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 	 | Driving Coach    | Beside the [instructions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-driving-coach) that can be configured for the Driving Coach in general, the full set of telemetry data available to the Race Engineer is available to the Driving Coach as well. |

      (1) Depending on the availabilty of the data by the current simulator.

+	 Since the complete knowledgebase will be supplied to the LLM for matching, a context window of at least 64k tokens is required for this booster, at least, when used for the Strategist or the Spotter.
+Even with GPT 4, this may result in model timeouts.
+Time will cure this problem.
+The knowledgebase of the Engineer is much smaller and can be used with a context window of 4k tokens.

 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore, configuring a conversation booster is fully optional.